davidixon/davidixon.github.io/books.md

 12) *Wolf Hall* by Hilary Mantel ★★★★★ 3/8

 13) *The Starless Sea* by Erin Morgenstern ★★★☆☆ 3/17

+14) *Because Internet: Understanding the New Rules of Language* by Gretchen McCulloch ★★★★★ 3/24

+15) *Just After Sunset* by Stephen King ★★★☆☆ 3/27

 Books read in previous years [can be seen on Goodreads](https://www.goodreads.com/review/list/2753148?shelf=read).
 I'll eventually add them to this page.